Stop Biting and Mouthing in Mature Dogs

-Mouthing is a natural behavior for dogs.
-However, there are also dogs that bite when they are frightened or frustrated.
+Mouthing is a natural behavior for dogs, however, there are also dogs that bite when they are frightened or frustrated.
 This type of biting can lead to aggression.
 If a dog is playful when mouthing, the body and face are both relaxed.
 Play biting is often less painful.
 Aggressive biting involves a stiff look.
 The lips are pulled back, exposing teeth, and the muzzle is wrinkled.
 Aggressive bites are more painful, but a lot quicker.
-If you want your dog's aggressive biting to be stopped or controlled, seek a professional's assistance.
+If you want your dog's aggressive biting to stop or at the very least be controlled, seek a professional's assistance.
 It would be best to consult a qualified animal behaviorist or veterinarian who can truly help you with your dog.
 See if they are board-certified.
 Look for a knowledgeable and experienced person who also has consideration for the dog's overall health.

 How to Stop Biting and Mouthing

-Dogs typically explore with the use of their mouths.
+Dogs typically explore with their mouths, much the same way a child explores with their hands.
 They investigate, chew, and play with objects to understand what each object is.
 They also use their mouths to interact or play with people.
 At a young age, puppies chew lightly on your toes and fingers to investigate what your body is like.
-It may seem cute from a seven-week-old pup, but they could damage your skin as they grow older and stronger.
-You have to know how to stop biting and mouthing in mature dogs.
+It may seem cute from a seven-week-old pup, but as they grow older and stronger, it stops being cute and starts to cause you concern.
+You have to learn how to stop biting and mouthing in mature dogs.
 It is never too late to train your dog to stop this behavior.
-You have to make your dog understand that humans have very sensitive skin and that they should be very gentle, even if it's play time.
-Below are some of the techniques you could use to stopping biting and mouthing in your mature dog:
+You have to make your dog understand that humans have very sensitive skin and that they should be very gentle, even if it's playtime.
+Below are some of the techniques you could use to stop the biting and mouthing in your mature dog:

-- 1Give it immediately to divert your dog's mouthing, especially if your dog ambushes you, biting at your feet.Carry your dog's favorite toy in your pocket.Advertisement
+- 1Give it to your dog immediately when he ambushes you, biting at your feet.
+This will divert your dog's attention to mouthing the toy, rather than your feet.Carry your dog's favorite toy in your pocket.Advertisement

 - 2Provide new toys regularly to keep your dog's interest in them heightened.Advertisement

-- 3Let them play with each other so your dog's energy is drained enough.Socialize your dog with other vaccinated and friendly dogs.
+- 3Let them play with each other so your dog's energy is drained.
+This will also teach your dog not to bite, when he finds out the consequences of mouthing another dog with bigger teeth.Socialize your dog with other vaccinated and friendly dogs.

 - 4This way you can immediately correct your dog or lead him to a calm area when play biting happens.Keep your dog's leash tied around him, even at home.

-- 5The bitter taste that it will leave on your hands and clothes is enough punishment to teach the dog that mouthing should be avoided.Use a taste deterrent.
+- 5The bitter taste that your dog will experience after biting your hands or clothes is enough punishment to teach the dog that mouthing should be avoided.Use a taste deterrent.

 - 1Teaching the dog to be gentle (bite inhibition).